avinashkranjan/Amazing-Python-Scripts/Dot_Connect/README.md

    python dot_connect.py
    ```

 5. **Play the Game:** The game window will open, displaying the game board with dots.
-Players can take turns clicking on the dots to draw lines.
+Players can take turns clicking in between two dots to draw lines.
 The objective is to complete squares by closing off the fourth side.
 Each completed square earns a point for the respective player.
 The game continues until all squares are completed.
 A "GAME OVER" message will be displayed when the game ends.

 6. **Reset the Game:** After the game is over, you can click the "Reset Game" button to start a new game and reset the scores.